Ignite Your Legal Career With Admission to Catholic Law and Be the Light

 Apply and Earn Your J.D.
 Degree

-Applications for the Fall 2024 Entering Class opened September 15, 2023.
-The early decision deadline is December 1, 2023.
-If your application is completed by December 1, you will be able to find out by December 22 if you've been accepted to Catholic Law.
+Applications for the Fall 2025 Entering Class opened September 1, 2024.
+Our early decision deadline is December 1, 2024.
+If your application is complete and submitted by December 1st, you will find out if you have been accepted to Catholic Law by December 20th.

 Applications are accepted online through the Law School Admission Council (LSAC).
-You will use your LSAC account in order to submit your application, if you do not have an account, you will need to create one.
-Should you have any technical difficulties using this service, you may contact the LSAC Help Desk at (215) 968-1393.
+You must use your LSAC account to submit your application.
+If you do not yet have an account, you will need to create one.
+Should you have any technical difficulties using this service, contact the LSAC Help Desk at (215) 968-1393.

 • First Year Application Requirements